Beware of pension scams

 1 Reject unexpected offers

 If anyone calls you out of the blue about a pension opportunity, the chances are it’s a scam.
-It’s now illegal to cold-call anyone about their pension so, if you are receiving an offer from a company you’ve never dealt with before (or even one that you have), it may be a scam.
+It’s now illegal to cold-call anyone about their pension so, if you're receiving an offer from a company you’ve never dealt with before (or even one that you have), it may be a scam.
 Don’t be afraid to end the call and make sure you don’t hand over any personal details.

 2 Check who you’re dealing with